pathfinder177/blockchain_go/doc/WALLET_SERVER.md

 */delete_wallet(DB and blc)

 ## Projecting
-1. All connections are handled in apart goroutine
-2. Graceful shutdown
-3. Rate limiting

-Use middleware and contextWithValue to handle client req

 ### Server side HTTP Handlers & TCP transport
 #### /get_transactions_history(all txs history for the wallet for period(7d default))(bc)